education.vic.gov.au

 Students undertaking a Head Start apprenticeship or traineeship are counted as having a normal VCE (including the VCE Vocational Major) workload.
 For SRP purposes, Head Start students are eligible for the full-time fraction regardless of the actual time spent at school.

 Schools will receive funding for Head Start students commencing the program in Year 10 over 3 or 4 years, while ensuring an individual student is not funded more than 3.0 FTE by the time they complete their Year 12 qualification.
-If a student commences Head Start in Year 11, they should not be funded more than 2.0 FTE by the time they complete their Year 12 qualification.
+If a student commences Head Start in Year 11, they must not be funded more than 2.0 FTE by the time they complete their Year 12 qualification.

 • Year 10 – include in census as SRP funded at 1.0 FTE